A sad truth of higher education is that not every student will graduate.

 - Provide an accessible, transparent refund policy that is clearly disclosed during the enrollment and billing process;

 - Provide clarity on refund policies.
-Refund policies should be presented in a way that is not only easy to understand, but that clarifies refunds for all types of student withdrawal and/or leave;
+Refund policies should be presented in a way that is not only easy to understand, but that clarifies refunds for all types of student withdrawal and leave;

 - Provide an objective, predictable “compassionate withdrawal” process.
 At a minimum, schools with refund appeals processes should clearly state for what reason(s) appeals are usually accepted and the typical refund calculation;

-- For schools that do not provide a 100% refund for medical withdrawals, colleges and universities should present students and parents with the opportunity to easily purchase tuition refund insurance.
+- For schools that do not provide a 100% refund for medical withdrawals, colleges and universities should provide a convenient present opportunity to easily purchase tuition refund insurance.